kjolley/BIGSdb_documentation/rest.rst

   required for Illumina)
 * coverage [string] - mean coverage of sequencing: either '<20x', '20-49x',
   '50-99x', '>100x', or any positive integer (only required for Illumina)
-* assembly [string] - assembly method: either 'de nono' or 'mapped'
+* assembly [string] - assembly method: either 'de novo' or 'mapped'
 * software [string] - name of assembly software
 * sequences [string] - either single sequence of multiple sequences in FASTA format